Jai Britton: Flash Fiction Editor

 Jai Britton was born in Saskatchewan where she learned to spell long words at an early age.
 She has studied the art of lying under the tutelage of Canada’s top playwright, Ken Mitchell, and also Joanne Gerber, best new short fiction book award winner.

 Jai lives in the beautiful foothills of the Rocky Mountains.
-Recently, she was a semi-finalist for the televised version of the 3-Day Novel Contest and a winner of the National Novel Writing Month contest for her first full length work The Atomic Weight of Homelessness.
+She was a semi-finalist for the televised version of the 3-Day Novel Contest (twice!) and a winner of the National Novel Writing Month contest for her first full length work The Atomic Weight of Homelessness.
+Her second novel, One Headlight, is in the drawer with the first.
 She is currently stalling on another novel project ironically called interruption while filling her time writing bad poetry and long letters.

 She is a student of early American literature and a lover of Greek mythology.
 She enjoys short fiction that stings like the business end of a broken beer bottle.